-- Physical pushing, shoving, hitting, kicking, tripping, pinching, etc. - Verbal teasing or name calling, making insulting or embarrassing comments, threats, etc. - Social spreading rumors, lies, or gossip; intimidation, coercion, exclusion. - Intentionally damaging one's social status. - Cyberbullying using technology to intimidate, harass, or embarrass another student. - Direct when the bullying is immediate such as physical and verbal bullying.
+- Physical pushing, shoving, hitting, kicking, tripping, pinching, etc. - Verbal teasing or name-calling, making insulting or embarrassing comments, threats, etc. - Social spreading rumors, lies, or gossip; intimidation, coercion, exclusion. - Cyberbullying using technology to intimidate, harass, or embarrass another student. - Direct when the bullying is immediate such as physical and verbal bullying.
 It is easier to identify. - Indirect when the bullying is not immediate and is harder to identify.
-This includes verbal, social, and cyberbullying
+This includes verbal, social, and cyberbullying.